 Your child’s education in the Kindergarten Program is enhanced through the work of our specialist teachers.
 Across the two years of Kindergarten, the academic program is enriched through the teaching of Visual Arts, Music, French, and Health and Physical Education.

 Our learning spaces are beautiful.
-In the Reggio Emilia tradition the environment is clean, open, and inviting.
-The environment is filled with stunning materials, light tables, books, and furniture.
+In the Reggio Emilia tradition, the environment is clean, open, and inviting.
+It is filled with stunning materials, light tables, books, and furniture.
 The Junior and Senior Kindergarten classrooms also have their own washrooms and mini-atelier (art studio).
 The Kindergarten environment has been specifically designed to meet the development needs of children aged 4 to 5 years to build a strong foundation for literacy and numeracy.

-Children in our Kindergarten program have access to the amazing facilities of our entire school, including our piazza (an open public space used for community gatherings), dramatic play centre, science lab, yoga and meditation room, full gymnasium, kitchen, and performing arts spaces.
+Children in our Kindergarten program have full access to the school’s amazing facilities, including our piazza (an open public space used for community gatherings), performing arts spaces, maker space, library, and full gymnasium.
 Kindergarten students also enjoy our outdoor play spaces and nature walks.

 The PYP is transdisciplinary, meaning students learn across subject areas while investigating big ideas.

 In the PYP, students learn about significant concepts through units of inquiry.
 In Kindergarten they study four transdisciplinary themes that guide units of inquiry and compose a year of study are:

 • How the world works